Recurrent neural networks and transfer learning for elasto-plasticity in woven composites: Data generation

 \subsubsection{Sampling material features}

-To properly train an ANN, it is beneficial to have uniformly distributed input features.
+Having uniformly distributed input features to train an ANN properly is beneficial.
 Regular grids of sample points can lead to coincident projections in different hyper-planes \cite{bessa_framework_2017}, negatively impacting machine learning, especially in high-dimensional spaces \cite{bishop2006pattern}.
-To obtain a good correlation between regular grids and random distributions, it is necessary to have consistent data sets.
 Thus, using an effective sampling technique helps to achieve a random and uniform distribution while reducing simulation costs.

 Random sampling and stratified sampling often result in clusters and gaps in a data set.
 Alternatively, Sobol sequence sampling \cite{saltelli_variance_2010}, a quasi-random sampling technique, offers a solution.
 Unlike other pseudo-random algorithms, Sobol sequence sampling avoids clustering and gaps even in smaller data sets \cite{renardy_sobol_2021}.
 It aims to generate multiple parameters uniformly distributed across a multi-dimensional parameter space.

-Thus, in the current work, Sobol sequence sampling is employed to generate a comprehensive design space.
-More than 10,000 data samples are generated with different combinations of the static features given in Table \ref{tab:materialparameters}.
+Thus, in the current work, Sobol sequence sampling generates a comprehensive design space.
+10,000 data samples are generated with different combinations of the static features given in Table \ref{tab:materialparameters}.
 The resulting design space enables the exploration of various material and micro-structural configurations, providing valuable insights into the behavior of woven composite materials.

 For visualizing high-dimensional data sets, t-SNE (t-Distributed Stochastic Neighbor Embedding) is utilized \cite{vandermaaten08a, hinton2002stochastic}.
 It minimizes the discrepancy between high-dimensional and low-dimensional distributions using the Kullback-Leibler (KL) divergence \cite{mehlig_machine_2021} as a cost function.
 KL divergence quantifies how one probability distribution (from a multi-dimensional space) diverges from the expected (into a 2D space) probability distribution.
 The algorithm iteratively adjusts data point positions to minimize the cost function.
-Monitoring KL divergence during cost minimization indicates capturing data structure successfully and relationships in the lower-dimensional domain. t-SNE preserves local structures, patterns, and clusters.
+Monitoring KL divergence during cost minimization indicates capturing data structure and relationships in the lower-dimensional domain successfully. t-SNE preserves local structures, patterns, and clusters.
 While it is primarily a visualization tool, it can effectively represent data distribution, as shown in Figure \ref{fig:t-SNE}.

 No pattern or gap is visible on the scattered 2D plot, indicating a good correlation between regular grids and random distributions in the static feature space.